MariaSokolova/Caesar-cipher-CLI-tool/caesar-cipher/README.md

 ### Caesar-cipher-CLI-tool

 This is a command line application.
-It encrypts and decrypts with Caesar's cipher.
+It encrypts and decrypts with Caesar's cipher  only letters of the Latin alphabet.
+All other characters, numbers and symbols remain unchanged

 ### How to use
 Enter the following into the command line: 'node caesar-cipher [options]', where options ace command line parameters (short alias and full name)